00casio/STEGO/README.md

 The labels can be changed to .mat with changing their gray scale 255 to 1 with the code fix_label_pixel.py.

-Also for our vessels training, we implemented a code that changes black background pixels of brain images to random noise.
+Also for our vessels training, we implemented src/remove_black.py that changes black background pixels of brain images to random noise.

 Note that gt and imgs should have the same names regardless of their extensions.